 While these men plant the seed of freedom in the fictional characters’ minds, Henry Pitman resolved to flee because his brother died.
 He also gave up hope that he’d receive a pardon, which his relatives back in England attempted to secure for him.
 Nor could he endure the abuse.
 Around this time he made the acquaintance of John Nuthall, “a carver; whose condition was somewhat mean, and therefore one that wanted money to carry him off the island: I imparted my design unto him, and employed him to buy a boat of a Guiney Man that lay in the road; promising him for his reward, not only his passage free, and money for his present expenses, but to give him the boat also, when we arrived at our port.”
-(Stuart, 445)
+(Pitman, 445)

 Once again the true story and the fictional one collide.
 Peter colludes with a man named Nuttall, “who follows the trade of shipwright” and wishes to leave the island, but they encounter a problem because of that act Governor Steed and the assembly enacted.…every Owner or Keeper of any small vessel…shall, within twenty days after publication thereof, give into the Secretary’s Office…[security] in the sum of Two Hundred Pounds sterling…that he will not convey or carry off…any of the aforesaid rebels convict….After Nuttall bought a boat, an officer sought him out for failing to declare the purchase as the law required.
 Nor did he pay the ten pounds surety – a far smaller amount than the declaration actually states.
 The real Nuthall, however, didn’t make the same mistake because Pitman made certain “he…gave in security for [the purchased boat] at the Secretary’s Office, conformable to the custom and laws of the island.”
-(Stuart, 445) Not that this mattered; government officials became suspicious and demanded Nuthall name the real purchaser.
+(Pitman, 445) Not that this mattered; government officials became suspicious and demanded Nuthall name the real purchaser.
 Although he denied anyone else was involved, they didn’t believe him and raised the surety.
 When told of this, Henry told him to sink the boat.
 That made the officials more suspicious, but they had no use for a sunken boat and washed their hands of the matter.

 The supplies that both Henry and Peter acquired for their escape are similar.
 The former’s list cites “[a] hundredweight of bread, a convenient quantity of cheese, a cask of water, some few bottles of Canary and Madeira wine and beer…a compass, quadrant, chart, half-hour glass, half-minute glass, log and line, large tarpaulin, a hatchet, hammer, saw and nails, some spare boards, a lantern and candles.”
-(Stuart, 446) Peter’s supplies include “a hundredweight of bread, a quantity of cheese, a cask of water and some few bottles of Canary, a compass, quadrant, chart, half-hour glass, log and line, a tarpaulin, some carpenter’s tools, and a lantern and candles.”
+(Pitman, 446) Peter’s supplies include “a hundredweight of bread, a quantity of cheese, a cask of water and some few bottles of Canary, a compass, quadrant, chart, half-hour glass, log and line, a tarpaulin, some carpenter’s tools, and a lantern and candles.”
 (Sabatini, 58)

 Many of these tools are those a seaman would utilize during a voyage.
 The compass, quadrant, and chart are navigational tools.
 That last item is a mariner’s map that provides necessary details to insure a ship’s safe passage through a body of water: what the coast looks like; any distinguishing landmarks to differentiate one spot from another; how deep the water is; and what the tides and currents are.
 Yet the information on seventeenth-century charts wasn’t necessarily correct because much of the world remained unexplored or hadn’t been studied enough.
 Also, nations jealously guarded their charts from each other.
 A prized treasure pirates and early privateers sought once they captured a Spanish ship were the sea charts.
 Much of the west coast of South America was unknown to English seamen until Bartholomew Sharp captured the Santa Rosario in July 1681.
 He wrote in his journal, “In this prize I took a Spanish manuscript….
 It describes all the ports, roads, harbours, bays, sands, rocks and rising of the land and instructions how to work the ship into any port or harbour.
 They were going to throw it overboard but by good luck I saved it – and the Spaniards cried out when I got the book.”
 (Rutherford-Moore, 18)